10 Things the US media doesn’t tell you about Mexico!

 2. Mexico is a very secure place.

 The drug-fueled violence is mostly confined in a few cities where these routes go through, away from the main tourist spots.
 Also, the victims of it are mostly gang members.
-Civilian victims are rare and tourist victims have been nearly non-existent through all the ‘drug war’ years.
+Civilian victims are rare, and tourist victims have been nearly non-existent through all the ‘drug war’ years.

 3. More Mexicans leaving than going to the U.S.

-4. An equal number of Americans migrating to Mexico and Mexicans to U.S. (zero net migration rate) for the last decade.
+4. An equal number of Americans migrating to Mexico and Mexicans to the U.S. (zero net migration rate) for the last decade.

 According to the Pew Research Center, more Americans move from the U.S. to Mexico than the other way around, which would put the net migration rate not only at zero but negative actually.
 Once again, this shows an improvement in Mexicans’ living standards.

 5. Mexico’s private healthcare services are top-notch (and affordable).

 There is a reason for Mexico’s booming Medical Tourism industry.
 Private hospitals provide world-class services with state-of-the-art equipment.
 Sure, this is expensive for Mexican standards, but way cheaper for American ones.
 Rooms in private Mexican hospitals come with single beds, so privacy is always assured.
 Dental services are also of excellent quality at a fraction of the cost back in the U.S.